 Skoda is the value brand of the Volkswagen Group and sells cars which range from the excellent Skoda Fabia supermini to the larger Skoda Superb, which lives up to its name by offering space and equipment for cheap.

-The Skoda Citigo is the brand's sixth production model, available in both three and five-door formats.
-Offering low fuel consumption, great build quality, a spacious cabin and an attractive price tag, the Citigo measures just 3.5 metres long and is based on the Volkswagen up!.
+The Skoda Citigo is available in both three and five-door formats.
+Offering low fuel consumption, great build quality, a spacious cabin and an attractive price tag, the Skoda Citigo measures just 3.5 metres long and is based on the Volkswagen up!.

 The Skoda Rapid is a compact hatchback designed to take on the likes of the Volkswagen Golf and Ford Focus, bringing space and practicality to the fore rather than luxury and refinement.
 It has the biggest boot in its class and certainly is the cheapest to buy.

 The Skoda Octavia is a rival for the Ford Focus, Vauxhall Astra and the car upon which it's based, the Volkswagen Golf.
 It's larger and cheaper than its rivals, and buyers have the choice of hatchback, Estate or four-wheel drive Scout, which has beefed-up bodywork and offers limited-off road ability.
 All models feature generously-sized and well built interiors, and huge boots.
 Entry-level cars are a little short on standard equipment, but there is a huge choice of petrol and diesel engines and trim levels.
 Build quality is first rate, while a reputation for reliability means strong resale values.